Attica-oss/calc/README.md

 * **Arrays and matrices** — construct and inspect homogeneous collections using the same expression language.
 * **Composable expressions** — functions, casts, variables, table operations, and scalar expressions share one evaluation model.
 * **CLI and REPL** — evaluate expressions from scripts or work interactively.
+* **Marimo Notebook** — evaluate expressions interactively in a notebook environment.

 ---